-Mathematics, art, and drafting classes.
+Recommended Preparatory Classes: Mathematics, art, and drafting classes.

-•Must be able to work at high levels with ladders and scaffolds. •Must be able to lift at least 80 pounds.
+- Must be able to work at high levels with ladders and scaffolds. - Must be able to lift at least 80 pounds.

+Work Experience: (Helpful, but not necessary for acceptance.)
 Previous experience with painting/decorating is beneficial.